-TRYING TO MAKE A JALOPY LOOK LIKE A LAMBORGHINI
+EVIDENCE-BASED MEDICINE: TRYING TO MAKE A JALOPY LOOK LIKE A LAMBORGHINI

 This is partly because only 1% of the articles in medical journals are scientifically sound.
 And partly because many treatments have never been assessed at all.
 For 21 problems tackled so far, the evidence has been judged — by the experts — to be between poor and none for 17, and usually the best available evidence was something less than a randomized controlled trial.
 Often the evidence that was available contradicted current practice.”

 It was one of those proverbial “shots heard round the world” in the field of healthcare — the moment when we all knew beyond the shadow of a doubt that the emperor really was naked.
 But 1991 was a lifetime ago for many of you reading this, and things have surely changed in the last two and a half decades?
 After all, it’s 2017.
 Medicine is more scientific now.
 We have the internet, and lasers, and robotic surgery, and vaccines for everything and then some, and the FDA.
+We have evidence-based medicine.
 Science is surely enough to save us from ourselves; isn’t it?